ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 ## Block storage IOPS profiles
 {: #iops-profiles}

 When you provision {{site.data.keyword.block_storage_is_short}} volumes, you specify an [IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles) that best meets your storage requirements.
 Three predefined tiered profiles are available, or you can choose a custom profile.
-[IOPS tiered profiles](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provide guaranteed IOPS/GB performance for volumes up to 2 TB capacity.
-[Custom IOPS profiles](/docs/vpc?topic=vpc-block-storage-profiles#custom) define custom volume capacity/IOPS combinations,within permitted ranges.
+[IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provide guaranteed IOPS/GB performance for volumes up to 2 TB capacity.
+A [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) profile defines ranges of volume capacity and IOPS that you can select.

 ## How block size affects performance
 {: #how-block-size-affects-performance}